jaheyns/CfdOF/CONTRIBUTING.md

 FreeCAD -t TestCfdOF
 ```
 Alternatively, from FreeCAD, select the 'Testing framework' workbench, choose the 'Self-test' button,
 select the 'TestCfdOF' test name and click 'Start'.
-Remember to switch to your development / feature branch before testing.

-In order to make sure that tests have been run before you issue a merge request, please include a comment to show you have run the FreeCAD CfdOF unit tests above and that they have passed.
+## Documentation
+At present, there is not much documentation available for CfdOF users.
+As such, for those contributors who would prefer
+to help in non-code based ways, we would welcome contributions in terms of video and/or written user guides or
+tutorials.

+## Roadmap

+For a list of suggested tasks that need attention, please see the [Roadmap](ROADMAP.md).

 ## Recommended Tools
 ### IDE's and GUI editors

 These are simply some suggestions which might help you set up an easy-to-use development environment.

-We suggest you use **Qt Designer** and not **Qt Creator** - this is a cut down version of Qt Creator, which is the full Qt IDE intended primarily for C++ development.
-Qt Designer on the other hand is a lightweight GUI design tool, which will write the required XML only which can then be integrated with the Python PySide (PyQT) library used by FreeCAD
+We suggest you use **Qt Designer** and not **Qt Creator** - this is a cut down version of Qt Creator, which is the full
+Qt IDE intended primarily for C++ development.
+Qt Designer on the other hand is a lightweight GUI design tool, which
+will write the required XML only which can then be integrated with the Python PySide (PyQT) library used by FreeCAD
-* Please ensure that your indent spacing for your GUI template (XML) editing software is set to **x1 spaces** and not \tab or other indenting, to be consistent with the indenting produced by Qt designer.
+* Please ensure that your indent spacing for your GUI template (XML) editing software is set to **x1 spaces** and not
+  \tab or other indenting, to be consistent with the indenting produced by Qt designer.
-* Please note that in some places in the CfdOF GUI, we use a custom input field, GUI::InputField which will need to be included in your set up as a custom widget.
+* Please note that in some places in the CfdOF GUI, we use a custom input field, GUI::InputField which will need to be
+  included in your set up as a custom widget.
-* You should be able to get a prebuilt version of [Qt Designer here](https://build-system.fman.io/qt-designer-download) for Mac and Windows otherwise you can also download a copy using PIP (Package name: pyqt5-tools)
+* You should be able to get a prebuilt version of [Qt Designer here](https://build-system.fman.io/qt-designer-download)
+  for Mac and Windows otherwise you can also download a copy using PIP (Package name: pyqt5-tools)

-Choice of Python IDE's is whatever you feel most comfortable with, although we have found **VS Code** and **PyCharm** quick and easy to set up.
+We have found **VS Code** and **PyCharm** quick and easy to set up as Python IDEs.
-* Whatever IDE you use, the most important consideration is to ensure that your Python interpreter includes the FreeCAD **bin** and **lib** paths so that you will have access to the bundled Python libraries distributed (and required) by FreeCAD workbenches
+* Whatever IDE you use, the most important consideration is to ensure that your Python interpreter includes the FreeCAD
+  **bin** and **lib** paths so that you will have access to the bundled Python libraries distributed (and required) by
+  FreeCAD workbenches
-* Please note that at this stage, 3rd party code (i.e. libraries) which can be used by FreeCAD workbenches, are restricted to those distributed with the main FreeCAD installation itself - we cannot at this stage include additional Python libraries with Workbenches.
+* Please note that at this stage, 3rd party code (i.e. libraries) which can be used by FreeCAD workbenches, are

-## Documentation
-At present, there is not much documentation available for CfdOF users.
-As such, for those contributors who would prefer to help in non-code based ways, we would welcome contributions in terms of video and/or written user guides or tutorials.
+  restricted to those distributed with the main FreeCAD installation itself - we cannot at this stage include additional
+  Python libraries with Workbenches.